Snow & Ice Removal

-Grand Valley winter weather can be unpredictable.
-There are years when the golf courses stay open through the winter, and there are years when snow stays on the ground for several months.
-The usual abundance of western Colorado sunshine has served our city well in all but the most severe conditions.
-The most severe conditions occur when heavy snow is followed by extremely low temperatures.
-Snowplows are only used when weather conditions are such that chemical melting agents do not work well to remove snow.
+Winter weather in the Grand Junction area can be very unpredictable.
+There are years when the snow melts off once traffic picks up or the sun comes out, and there are years when snow stays on the ground for several months (due to an inversion).
+The usual abundance of Western Colorado sunshine has served our city well in all but the most severe conditions.

-Private contractors are often hired for parking lot snow removal.
-Unfortunately, many private contractors will push snow into the street, unaware of the problem this creates.
-When stormwater run-off is restricted, even temporarily, a serious hazard is created, as well as liability for the business owner and/or his contractor.
-Business owners are responsible for the actions of their private contractors.
+Businesses sometimes hire private contractors to remove snow in parking lots.
+Unfortunately, many private contractors will push snow into the street which restricts stormwater runoff.
+Even temporarily this creates a serious hazard as well as a liability for the business owner and/or his contractor.
+Business owners are asked to discuss alternatives with contractors related to plowing snow into the street, and are reminded they are responsible for the actions of their private contractors.

-The City needs your help to protect pedestrians from possible injury.
-When residents fail to clear snow and ice from their sidewalks, it forces pedestrians to walk on snow and ice-packed sidewalks or even in the street.
-Grand Junction Municipal Code Section 12.16.090 requires that public sidewalks (the ones adjacent to the street) in front of your home or business must be cleared of snow, ice, and debris within 24 hours after every snowfall.
+The City needs the community's help to protect our friends, neighbors and visitors from possible injury related to snowfall and the ice that can result from unshoveled walkways that melt and freeze.
+When residents fail to clear snow and ice from their sidewalks, it forces pedestrians to walk on snow and ice-packed sidewalks or sometimes even into the street.
+This poses significant risk to seniors, kids walking to school and those who use a wheelchair or other assistive devices to get from one place to another.
+Grand Junction Municipal Code Section 12.16.090 requires that public sidewalks (the ones adjacent to the street) in front of homes and businesses must be cleared of snow, ice, and debris within 24 hours after every snowfall.

 View a map of the snow route priorities (PDF).
-Please remember that residential streets are not plowed.
+Please remember that City priorities for plowing include major arterials, and school and hospital routes.
+Residential streets are not plowed.